Mexico scraps tainted GM union vote, U.S. lawmakers warn of labor abuses

 MEXICO CITY (Reuters) -Mexican authorities on Tuesday ordered the General Motors Co union in the city of Silao to repeat a worker vote following pressure from U.S. lawmakers for the automaker to address alleged abuses that could potentially violate a new trade deal.

-Mexico’s labor ministry said it found “serious irregularities” in last month’s vote, which is required under a Mexican labor reform to ensure workers are not bound to contracts that are signed behind their backs and protect company interests.
+Mexico’s labor ministry said it found “serious irregularities” in last month’s vote, which is required under a Mexican labor reform to ensure workers are not bound to contracts that are signed behind their backs and keep wages low.

-GM’s union must hold a new vote within 30 days, the ministry said.
+The largest U.S. labor federation, the AFL-CIO, on Monday urged the U.S. government to file a complaint under USMCA against Tridonex, an auto-parts plant in the Mexican border city of Matamoros where it said workers have been blocked from electing an independent union.

+In the GM case, some ballots were destroyed during the union-led vote, Mexico’s labor ministry found.
+It also said the union, which is part of the powerful Confederation of Mexican Workers (CTM), refused to give labor inspectors documentation of the vote tally.

-U.S. representatives Dan Kildee, Bill Pascrell and Earl Blumenauer, all Democrats, earlier on Tuesday called on GM to answer questions about potential abuses and said press reports indicated potential USMCA violations.
+U.S. representatives Dan Kildee, Bill Pascrell and Earl Blumenauer, all Democrats, called on GM to answer questions about potential abuses.

 The largest U.S. automaker “has a responsibility to speak out against violations of labor and human rights abuses at the Silao GM plant,” they said in a letter to GM Chief Executive Mary Barra.

+The lawmakers also cited news reports indicating that GM officials had removed independent inspectors, among other intimidation tactics targeting workers.

-GM has denied wrongdoing and said it condemned labor rights violations.
-It also said it had hired a third-party firm to review the matter.
+GM has denied wrongdoing, and said government-approved inspectors were not prevented from entering the voting site.
+It also said it condemned labor rights violations and had hired a third-party firm to review the matter.

+GM’s union must hold a new vote within 30 days, the ministry said, after the initial vote “violated principles of safety and certainty.”

-Hugo Varela, head of the Confederation of Mexican Workers (CTM) in Guanajuato state, which represents GM workers, could not be reached for comment on the labor ministry’s statement.
+Hugo Varela, head of the CTM in Guanajuato state, where the Silao plant is located, did not respond to a request for comment on the labor ministry’s order.

 He previously said that CTM was committed to complying with the law and keeping jobs in Mexico.

-A spokesman for the U.S. Trade Representative’s office declined to comment on the Mexican labor ministry statement.
+A spokesman for the U.S. Trade Representative’s office declined to comment on GM.

 In addition, Geneva-based IndustriALL Global Unions and Toronto-based Unifor said in letters to GM President Mark Reuss last week that the incident appeared to violate the USMCA and urged GM to protect workers.

-Unifor’s president, Jerry Dias, expressed his “outrage” at the situation and said he would explore “all available avenues” to uphold worker rights in Mexico, including dispute resolution tools under the regional trade deal.
+Unifor’s president, Jerry Dias, expressed his “outrage” at the situation and said he would explore “all available avenues” to uphold worker rights in Mexico, including dispute resolution tools under the USMCA.

 Reporting by Daina Beth Solomon in Mexico CityAdditional reporting by Sharay Angulo and Anthony Esposito in Mexico City, Ben Klayman in Detroit and David Shepardson in Washington; Editing by Grant McCool and Stephen Coates